spcl/dace/doc/frontend/parsing.rst

 This document describes DaCe's core Python language parser, implemented by the :class:`~dace.frontend.python.newast.ProgramVisitor` class.
 The :class:`~dace.frontend.python.newast.ProgramVisitor` supports a restricted subset of Python's features that can be expressed directly as SDFG elements.
-A larger subset of the Python language is supported either through code preprocessing (see :doc:`preprocessing`) and/or in JIT mode.
+A larger subset of the Python language is supported either through code preprocessing and/or in JIT mode.

 Supported Python Versions
 -------------------------